Michael slowed before he meant to.

 Michael's attention moved automatically.

-He could work with that.
+He could work with most of it.

 "Stop," Yuri said.